pooyadav/LAB1/LAB1_week5/readme.md

 | 6      | Read +Write           | rw-    |
 | 7      | Read + Write +Execute | rwx    |

-So in this lab sessions, we learn first
+So in this lab sessions, we'll learn following concepts.

 (1) How to create a memory area (object).